-The Carlisle Connectivity project will upgrade a network of critical State roads and community streets in an area that recently lost three large factories and hundreds of jobs, lewing vacant brownfelds in the midst of a distressed neighborhood that lies between the historic downtown, the world-famous Carlisle Car Events Center, Dickinson College, the Army War College, assisted senior housing, and key transportation facilities.
+The Carlisle Connectivity project will upgrade a network of critical State roads and community streets in an area that recently loot three large factories and hundreds of jobs, leaving vacant brownfields in the moist of a distressed neighborhood that lies between the historic downtown, the world-famous Carlisle Car Events Center, Dickinson College, the Army War College, assisted senior housing, and key transportation facilities.
 The Carlisle project will fix two dangerous and failing intersections, reconnect traditional grid streets as wallable complete corridors to new jobs and civic hubs, and deploy green infrastructure to manage stormwater in this Chesapeake Bay watershed.
-The result of this sustainable transportation investment will be a mix of up to 433,000 sq. ft. of new homes, producing 3,000+ permanent jobs, \$125 million in private investment, and \$49 million in tax increment over 29 years.
+The result of this sustainable transportation investment will be a mix of up to 433,000 sq. ft. of new nommercial development and 365,000 sq. ft. of new homes, producing 3,000+ permanent jobs, \$125 million in private investment, and \$49 million in tax increment over 20 years.